If you received a "Credit Card Billing Failure" email from Squarespace, follow this guide.

 I updated my credit card.
 Did the payment go through?

-Once you update your billing credit card, we'll automatically attempt to process any outstanding payments.
-Assuming your credit card is valid, this payment should go through successfully.
-Even if you don't receive an email confirmation from us, there's no need to submit a payment request manually.
+Once you update your billing credit card, we'll automatically charge it for outstanding payments.
+If the card is valid, this payment should go through successfully and display a purchase receipt.

 How long does this payment cover?

 Depending on your billing cycle, this payment will cover the next year or month.
 To switch to a monthly or annual plan, you can change your billing cycle after updating your credit card.

 Can I have an extension?

 While we can't offer extensions on an outstanding payment, we do have a built-in grace period.
 Your site will expire 15 days after a payment is due.
 You can reactivate the expired site once you make a payment.
 Content may or may not be recoverable, depending on how long the site was expired.

 Can I place my subscription on hold?

 It isn't possible to place your subscription on hold.
 If you have a Squarespace Domain, you can revert to a parking page while your site is expired.